Conditions of Sale

 2. Terms of payment: the purchaser shall make immediate cash payment in EURO or payment by bank transfer in EURO.
 All costs and fees related to a bank transfer shall be payable by the purchaser.
 Public institutions and libraries are granted four weeks credit.

 3. Bidding commences at approximately two thirds of the estimate, when a higher reserve price has not been set by the vendor.
 Bidding will not start below 2/3rds of the estimate.
 Bids are raised by 5-10 % in each instance.
-Lots are knocked down to the highest bidder if no higher bid is received after three times of asking.
+Lots are knocked down to the highest bidder if no higher bid is received after three calls.
 In the case of two equal bids, the buyer is determined by drawing lots.
 If a difference of opinion regarding a hammer price cannot be resolved at once, the lot in question will be resubmitted for auction immediately .
-The auctioneer reserves the right to auction lots out of sequence, to split lots, to combine separate lots, to withdraw lots, and to knock down conditionally.
-He is entitled to reject bids, either written or verbal, where appropriate security or satisfactory references have not been supplied prior to the auction.
+The auctioneer reserves the right to auction lots out of sequence, to split lots, to combine separate lots, to withdraw lots, and to knock down with reservation.
+He shall be entitled to reject written and oral bids without giving reasons.
+The auctioneer may withdraw the knockdown and offer the item again if a bid made in time has been overlooked by mistake or if the highest bidder does not wish to have his bid accepted or if there is any other doubt about the knockdown.

 10. The place of fulfillment and jurisdiction is Berlin-Charlottenburg.
 German law applies exclusively.
 The provisions of international business law are expressly excluded.